p-3/tic-tac-toe/README.md

 # TicTacToe

-Simple two player Tic Tac Toe game build with NativeScript (Angular 4 and TypeScript).
+Simple two player Tic Tac Toe game build with NativeScript (Angular 4 and TypeScript) for Android and IOS devices.

 The idea of this is to show you how an basic app is built with NativeScript.